ElevenLabs vs Vapi vs Retell — Voice AI Platform Comparison 2026

 - Retell — strongest telephony integration, lowest latency on long calls, enterprise SLAs.
 Best for call-center replacement.

-If you want one default answer in 2026: ElevenLabs for the voice, with custom orchestration on top (LangChain or your own).
+If you want one default answer in 2026: ElevenLabs for the voice, with your own orchestration layer on top — a plain function-calling loop in Node.js, not a framework.

 What we benchmark on